osuyah/data_analysis_portfolio/README.md

 - +818081281248

 ## Summary
 A versatile individual with experience in exploratory data analysis, data visualization, hypothesis testing, regression analysis, and machine learning models like Naive Bayes and decision trees.
-Excellent understanding and proficiency of platforms for effective data analysis, cleaning, and visualization, including spreadsheets, Python, and Tableau.
+Excellent understanding and proficiency in platforms for effective data analysis, cleaning, and visualization, including spreadsheets, Python, and Tableau.
 Strong communication, organizational, and analytical skills.
-Recently completed the Google Advanced Data Analytics Certificate a rigorous, hands-on program that covers the entire scope of the data analysis and data modelling process..
+Recently completed the Google Advanced Data Analytics Certificate a rigorous, hands-on program that covers the entire scope of the data analysis and data modelling process.

 ## Skills
-- Strong analytical and data interpretations kills
+- Strong analytical and data interpretation skills
 -	Ability to manage priority and cross-functional collaboration.
 -	Python, SQL, Tableau, Power BI and Spreadsheet.
 -	Exploratory data analysis